 New Jersey Juvenile Disorderly Conduct Lawyer

-Juvenile Defense Attorney with Offices in Hackensack, Morristown, Little Falls, and Camden NJ
+Juvenile Defense Attorney with Offices in Morris County and Passaic County NJ

 Disorderly conduct is an extremely common offense in New Jersey, encompassing any type of behavior that may be deemed “improper,” as well as language considered “offensive.”
 The legal language on disorderly conduct is purposefully imprecise for this very purpose: it allows law enforcement officers to operate with broad discretion when determining behavior that may constitute disorderly conduct.
 Although these offenses often involve alcohol (i.e. “drunk and disorderly”) and occur in locations where alcohol is consumed, a person need to have consumed alcohol to be charged with disorderly conduct.
 These charges can arise in stadiums during events and games, at bars and parties, on college campuses, and essentially in any location where people gather in groups.

-Alissa Hascup is an award-winning criminal defense attorney who aggressively defends juveniles and young adults charged with criminal offenses in New Jersey.
+Alissa Hascup is a highly respected criminal defense attorney who aggressively defends juveniles and young adults charged with criminal offenses in New Jersey.
 During her work as a former Municipal Prosecutor, Ms. Hascup prosecuted countless disorderly conduct cases, which provided her with intimate knowledge of the way in which the State constructs cases against these defendants.
 She now leverages this foresight to create comprehensive and highly effective defense arguments for her clients.
 From Essex to Bergen, and Morris to Monmouth counties, she regularly fights on behalf of students at universities like Montclair State, Drew, Kean, and Fairleigh Dickinson, as well as juveniles and other young adults.
-In fact, she was recently named among the 10 Best in New Jersey, by the American Institute of Criminal Law Attorneys.
 For a free consultation with Ms. Hascup today, contact her offices at 862-257-1200.
 The answers you need to move forward are just a phone call away.

 Disorderly Conduct Charges in New Jersey